insooth/insooth.github.io/log-less-log-once.md

 };
 ```

-We set a type of the `ConverterErrors` to be a `std::bitset` of number of bits equal to the number of available distinct error values:
+We choose a type of the `ConverterErrors` to be a `std::bitset` of number of bits equal to the number of available distinct error values:

 ```c++
 using ConverterErrors =